Redoudou/redoudou.github.io/aboutme.md

 ---

-# Hello I am Redwan, I provide strategic consulting in Web3.
+# Hello I am Redwan,

 - I am based in New York.
-- I work for ChainSafe System, a leading **Crypto and Blockchain** research and development firm, I manage the consulting and R&D teams.
+- I work for ChainSafe System, a leading **Crypto and Blockchain** research and development firm, I manage the consulting and R&D teams delivery.
 - I am specialized in getting work done, from inception to delivery.

 - I combine more than 15 years of experience in start-up sales development, program management and **executive consulting service**s in multiple industries from Investment Banking to Hospitality with a focus on Blockchain cross-functional teams and global operations.

 ## Blockchain Journey
+- 2017, bought my first Bitcoins curious but only saw Blockchain as Investment bankers' wannabee.
-- In 2019, I fell in love with Blockchain via the Blockchain for Social Impact Coalition in NYC.
+- 2019, I fell in love with Blockchain via the Blockchain for Social Impact Coalition in NYC.
-- In 2020, the team I built won the 1st place at the Blockchain for Social Impact Incubator with Lease On The Block.
+- 2020, the team I built won the 1st place at the Blockchain for Social Impact Incubator with Lease On The Block.
-- In 2021, I joined ChainSafe where he manages the consulting team and delivery for clients such as Filecoin, Ethereum Foundation, The Graph, in highly technical areas from Web3 Gaming to DeFi to Protocol R&D.
+- 2021, I joined ChainSafe where he manages the consulting team and delivery for clients such as Filecoin, Ethereum Foundation, The Graph, in highly technical areas from Web3 Gaming to DeFi to Protocol R&D.

+## Some of the project I delivered as a PM or Supervising PM
+- 2021 - Nov: Polkadot Index Network Token (PINT🍺)
+- 2022 - Feb: Filecoin Substrate Bridge
+- 2022 - Jun: The Graph Arweave Instrumentation
+- 2022 - Sep: Polywrap SDK Wrapper for Substrate and Polkadot
+- 2022 - Nov: Uniswap V3 Rust implementation—Composable Finance
+- 2023 - Feb: The Graph Erigon Instrumentation

 ## Speaking / Community Engagements